 - Decoration (optional) – puffed quinoa, banana, chocolate chips

 The first thing to do is to prepare the overnight oats.
 Do this by mixing the rolled oats with the chia seeds and the milk Stir well.
 Set aside to soak for at least 1 hour (for chewier oats) or, for best results, refrigerate overnight (for more of a combined mixture, softer in texture).

-To prepare the vegan caramel sauce, mash or blend the dates with the peanut butter*, coconut oil, vanilla extract and a pinch of salt.
-If the consistency of the mix is too thick, you can add 1-2 tBsp drinking water.
+To prepare the vegan caramel sauce, mash or blend the dates with the peanut butter*, coconut oil, vanilla extract, and a pinch of salt.
+If the consistency of the mix is too thick, you can add 1-2 tablespoon drinking water.

 * This vegan salted caramel can also be made with other nut butters like this almond butter.
 The taste will vary depending on what you use – so feel free to experiment.
 I love how smooth and creamy peanut butter is for this particular recipe.

 If you want to make the breakfast jars a little bit ‘pretty’, then I love to add some very thinly sliced bananas to the side of the jar.
 They should automatically stick – however, you can use some syrup/honey if they don’t.

 You could also shape the thin banana slices into hearts either by using a cookie cutter or just cutting them out with a knife.

 You are ready to assemble your breakfast jars.